Debdyuti-01/CryptoZombies/README.md

 # Description:
 Project developed to create a Decentralised App (dApp) Game developed based on Ethereum blockchain.
 Smart contracts as the core of this project are written in Solidity language.
 The project has an index.html which works as a GUI for the dApp.
 The game is all about Zombies and kitties.
-User can create Zombie, level it up, transfer it to others and attack to other's Zombies or Kitties.
+User can create Zombie, show zombie,level it up, show kitty.
 Blockchain technology contracts can interact to each other easily.
-This is the way in which Zombies can attack Kitties in another separate dApp Game.

 # Mid Term Project: